riwogerald/APICalc/README.md

 # Advanced Precision Integer Calculator

+## Problem Statement

+Write an arbitrary-precision-integer calculator in a language that doesn't have native support and without relying on any libraries for the core functionality.
+Wrap it in a REPL.
+It should support at least addition, subtraction, multiplication, division (and modulo), exponentiation and factorial.
+Bonus points for supporting non-decimal bases, fractions, logarithms, etc.

+## Overview

 An arbitrary-precision integer calculator implemented in Python without relying on external libraries for core mathematical operations.
-This calculator supports multiple number bases, advanced mathematical functions, and provides a comprehensive REPL interface.
+This calculator supports multiple number bases, advanced mathematical functions, and provides both a comprehensive REPL interface and a modern web-based frontend.

+## Architecture

+### Backend (Python)
+- **Core Engine**: `APICalc.py` - Pure Python implementation with arbitrary precision
+- **REPL Interface**: Command-line interface for direct calculator interaction
+- **Test Suite**: `test_APICalc.py` - Comprehensive testing framework

+### Frontend (React + TypeScript)
+- **Modern Web Interface**: Built with React, TypeScript, and Tailwind CSS
+- **Calculator Page**: Interactive calculator with visual button interface
+- **Test Interface**: Web-based test runner for validation
+- **Responsive Design**: Works seamlessly across desktop and mobile devices

 ## Features